May Mi Ko Ko: Early life

-May Mi Ko Ko was born on November 26, 1992 in Bhamo, Kachin State, Myanmar.
+May Mi Ko Ko was born on November 26, 1992, in Bhamo, Kachin State, Myanmar.
 She is youngest of three siblings.
 She attended at Bhamo school and moved to Yangon high school BEHS Thuwana.

 Career

 Before started acting career, she worked as a Model.
 In 2012, she competed for new cast in MRTV-4 Talent Management Centre and she was selected by Forever Group.
 In 2016, he starred in her debut comedy series Ko Lu Pyo alongside Phone Set Thwin, May Akari Htoo and Shwe Sin Wint Shein.

 In 2017, she starred in drama series Hubris alongside Han Lin Thant and Hsaung Wutyee May.
-In 2018, she starred in drama series A Yake alongside Nat Khat, Hein Htet, May Myint Mo and Nan Sandar Hla Htun.
+In 2018, she starred in drama series A Yake alongside Nat Khat, Hein Htet (actor), May Myint Mo and Nan Sandar Hla Htun.
 In the same year, she starred in drama series Pyar Yay Aine as the character Myaing alongside Aung Yay Chan, Phone Shein Khant, Shin Mway La, Hein Min Thu and Myat Thu Thu and she gain popularity among the audiences.
 And she won Best TV Series Actress Award in Star Awards 2018 by this series.

 In 2019, she starred in horror-drama series Late Pyar Hnaung Kyo alongside Hein Htet (actor), Mone and Thi Ha.
 In the same year, she starred in action series Tatiya Myaut Sone Mat alongside Hein Htet (actor) and Myat Thu Thu.
 In 2020, she starred in comedy-drama series G Hall Thu as the character Nyo Htwe alongside Hein Htet (actor).

+In 2020, she starred in drama series Ma Kyay Si as the character Ma Kyay Si.

+In 2022, she starred in drama series Thway Nae Yay Tae Pan Chi as the character Myu Hnin alongside as Yair Yint Aung.

+In 2023, she starrsted in drama series Mahuyar Pearl as the character Mya May Wai alongside Aung Yay Chan.
+In the same year, she starred in drama series Blue Sea and Blue Sky as the character Shwe Hay Thi alongside Aung Yay Chan, and Ingyi Htoo.